bioinf/russian_exome_pipeline/README.md

 docker load -i rex_v1.img.tar.gz
 ```

 To run the pipeline in Docker, all FASTQ files must be gzip-compressed and stored in one directory (no symlinks allowed).
+The files must follow the naming convention: `<sample_name>.<R1/R2>.fastq.gz`.
 You can use the following command to start the container and run the pipeline:

 ```
 docker run -v /path/to/your/files:/input \